 OKis sent with the complete resource.

 The most common use case for conditional requests is updating a cache.
-With an empty cache, or without a cache, the requested resources is sent back with a status of
+With an empty cache, or without a cache, the requested resource is sent back with a status of

 Together with the resource, the validators are sent in the headers.
 In this example, both

-ETag are sent, but it could have been only one of them as well.
-These validators are cached with the resource (like all headers) and will be used to craft conditional requests once the cache becomes stale.
+ETag are sent, but it could equally have been only one of them.
+These validators are cached with the resource (like all headers) and will be used to craft conditional requests, once the cache becomes stale.

-Cache-Control header, the client doesn't use the cached value directly but issues a conditional request, with the value of the validator used as parameter of the
+Cache-Control header, the client doesn't use the cached value directly but issues a conditional request.
+The value of the validator is used as a parameter of the

-If the resource has not been changed, the server sends back a
+If the resource has not changed, the server sends back a

-Not Modified response, which makes the cache fresh again and the client use the cached resource.
+Not Modified response.
+This makes the cache fresh again, and the client uses the cached resource.
 Although there is a response/request round-trip that consumes some resources, this is more efficient than to transmit the whole resource over the wire again.

 If the resource has changed, the server just sends back a

-Besides setting the validators on the server side, this mechanism is transparent: all browsers manage a cache and send such conditional requests without any special work to be done by Web developers.
+Besides the setting of the validators on the server side, this mechanism is transparent: all browsers manage a cache and send such conditional requests without any special work to be done by Web developers.

-Partial downloading of files is a functionality of HTTP that allows to resume previous operations, saving bandwidth and time by keeping the already obtained information.
+Partial downloading of files is a functionality of HTTP that allows resuming previous operations, saving bandwidth and time, by keeping the already obtained information:

-The principle is simple, but there is one potential problem: if the downloaded resource has been modified in-between the two downloads, the obtained ranges will correspond to two different versions of the resource and the final document will be corrupted.
+The principle is simple, but there is one potential problem: if the downloaded resource has been modified between both downloads, the obtained ranges will correspond to two different versions of the resource, and the final document will be corrupted.

 To prevent this, conditional requests are used.
-For ranges, they are two ways of doing this.
+For ranges, there are two ways of doing this.
 The more flexible one makes use of

 Even if this method works, it adds an extra response/request exchange when the document has been changed.
-This impairs the performance and HTTP has an extra specific header to avoid this:
+This impairs performance, and HTTP has a specific header to avoid this scenario:

-This solution is more efficient, but slightly less flexible (only one etag can be used in the condition), though this added flexibility is rarely needed.
+This solution is more efficient, but slightly less flexible, as only one etag can be used in the condition.
+Rarely is such additional flexibility needed.

 A common operation in Web applications is to update a remote document.
 This is very common in any file system or source control applications, but any application that allows to store remote resources needs such a mechanism.
-Similarly, common Web sites like wikis and other CMS have such a need.
+Common websites, like wikis and other CMS, have such a need.

-Unfortunately, things get a little bit awry as soon as we take into account concurrency.
-While a client is modifying locally its new copy of the resource, a second client can fetch the same resource and do the same on its side.
-What happens then is very unfortunate: when they commit back, the modifications of the first client to push are discarded by the next push, as the second client is unaware of the new changes.
-The decision about who wins is not communicated to the other party, but which client's changes will be kept will vary with the speed they commit, which depends on the performance of the clients, of the server, and even of the human editing the document at the client: the winner will change from one time to another.
-This is a race condition and leads to problematic behaviors difficult to detect and to debug.
+Unfortunately, things get a little inaccurate as soon as we take into account concurrency.
+While a client is locally modifying its new copy of the resource, a second client can fetch the same resource and do the same on its copy.
+What happens next is very unfortunate: when they commit back to the server, the modifications from the first client are discarded by the next client push, as this second client is unaware of the first client's changes to the resource.
+The decision on who wins is not communicated to the other party.
+Which client's changes are to be kept, will vary with the speed they commit; this depends on the performance of the clients, of the server, and even of the human editing the document at the client.
+The winner will change from one time to the next.
+This is a race condition and leads to problematic behaviors, which are difficult to detect and to debug:

-There is no way in dealing with this problem without annoying one of the two clients.
-But lost updates and race conditions are to be avoided: we want a predictable results and that the clients are notified when their changes are rejected.
+There is no way to deal with this problem without annoying one of the two clients.
+However, lost updates and race conditions are to be avoided.
+We want predictable results, and expect that the clients are notified when their changes are rejected.

-Conditional requests allow to implement the optimistic locking algorithm (used by most wikis or source control systems).
-The idea is to allow all clients to get copies of the resource, to let them modify it locally and to control concurrency by allowing the first client submitting an update to do it successfully, all subsequent updates based on the now obsolete version of the resource are rejected.
+Conditional requests allow implementing the optimistic locking algorithm (used by most wikis or source control systems).
+The concept is to allow all clients to get copies of the resource, then let them modify it locally, controlling concurrency by successfully allowing the first client to submit an update.
+All subsequent updates, based on the now obsolete version of the resource, are rejected:

 This is implemented using the

 Precondition Failed error.
-It is up to the client to then deal with the error, either by notifying the human behind to start again, this time on the newest version, or by helping the person by showing them a "diff" and letting the human choose the changes to keep.
+It is then up to the client to deal with the error: either by notifying the user to start again (this time on the newest version), or by showing the user a diff of both versions, helping them decide which changes they wish to keep.

-The first upload of a resource is an edge case of the previous: like for any update of a resource, it is subject to a race condition if two clients try to perform it at the same time (or almost).
+The first upload of a resource is an edge case of the previous.
+Like any update of a resource, it is subject to a race condition if two clients try to perform at similar times.
 To prevent this, conditional requests can be used: by adding

 If-None-Match with the special value of

-If-None-Match will work only with HTTP/1.1-compliant server (and later).
-If you don't know if the server will be compliant, you need first to issue a
+If-None-Match will only work with HTTP/1.1 (and later) compliant servers.
+If unsure if the server will be compliant, you need first to issue a

-HEAD request to the resource to check it.
+HEAD request to the resource to check this.

-Conditional requests are a key feature of HTTP and allow to build efficient and complex applications.
-For caching, or resuming downloads, the only work requested to webmasters is to configure the server correctly (setting up correct etags in some environment can be tricky), and Web developers have nothing to do as the browser will serve the right conditional requests.
+Conditional requests are a key feature of HTTP, and allow the building of efficient and complex applications.
+For caching or resuming downloads, the only work required for webmasters is to configure the server correctly; setting correct etags in some environments can be tricky.
+Once achieved, the browser will serve the expected conditional requests.

-For locking mechanisms, it is the opposite, Web developers need to issue request with the proper headers, while webmasters can rely on the application most of the time to make the check for them.
+For locking mechanisms, it is the opposite: Web developers need to issue a request with the proper headers, while webmasters can mostly rely on the application to carry out the checks for them.

-In both cases, conditional requests are a fundamental feature of the Web.
+In both cases it's clear, conditional requests are a fundamental feature behind the Web.